getsentry/rfcs/text/0140-record-feature-flags-on-error.md

 ## Integrations

 An integration should wrap, provide a hook, or otherwise intercept the calls made to a feature flagging SDK.
-The flag requested and the result returned must be stored within the Sentry SDK's internal state using the publicly available `set_flag/2` method.
+The flag requested and the result returned must be stored within the Sentry SDK's internal state using the publicly available `set_flag` method.